Carlosrincong/AWS-Solutions-Architect-Associate/SQS/README.md

 - Scale Autoscaling group based on the Queue lenght metric of CloudWatch

 Security
-- Encryption in-flight, at-rest and client-side
+- Encryption server-side (in-flight, at-rest) and client-side
 - IAM
 - SQS Access Policies

+Feature:
+- Purge to delete all messages in a Queue